 Tourism in Batala

-Batala had 12 major gates that served as entrance and exit, to and from the city.
-The gates are still popular by their original names, like Ohri Gate, Sheran wala Gate, Bhandari Gate, Thathiari Gate, Khajuri Gate etc. Batala was included in the Indian state
+From the medieval era, Batala had 12 major gateways that served as entrance and exit, to and from the city.
+These gates are locally popular by their original names, like Ohri Gate, Sheran wala Gate, Bhandari Gate, Thathiari Gate, Khajuri Gate etc. Batala was incorporated in the Indian state

-Batala is well connected with Bhatinda, Amritsar
+.
+Batala is well connected with Bhatinda

-through the National Highway 15.
-Amritsar Junction Railway Station is the nearest major railway station, situated almost 38 km from the city.
+15. Amritsar Junction Railway Station is the nearest railway station, situated almost 38 km from the city.
 Pathankot

 Airport, located 70 km from Batala, is the nearest military airport

-is the nearest international airport, only 40 km away.
+and Guru Ram Das International Airport are the nearest international airport, only 40 km away.